P1_1

-A frequently asked question on boating forums, principally from first-time buyers, is: “Should I buy the cheaper boat and “do it up,” or buy one in better condition but more expensive?”
+A frequently asked question on boating forums, mainly from first time buyers is: “Should I buy the cheaper boat and “do it up,” or buy one that’s in better condition, but more expensive?”
 Replies usually start, “It all depends on your skill levels, the condition of the boat, your personal circumstances and your budget.”
-In trying to answer the question, definitions should first be clarified, because boating metaphors often mean different things to different people.
+In examining this question definitions should first be clarified, because boating metaphors often mean different things to different people.

 THE READY-TO-GO BOAT.
 (RTGB).

-Buying a RTGB is usually predicated by a buyers budget, and what he wants to do with the vessel.
-If he wants to immediately use it, he will be more likely to consider a RTGB.
-Also, if he lacks the skills, or the time to repair a PB, a RTGB will be a better choice.
-However, they are normally more expensive than a PB.
-It should also be remembered that a RTGB will likely not be entirely free of faults either, and there may be things to be done which require the same skills as the PB restorer, but usually to a lesser degree.
+Buying a ready to go boat (RTGB) is usually predicated by a buyers budget, and what he wants to do with the vessel.
+If he wants to immediately use it he will be more likely to consider a RTGB.
+Also, if he lacks the skills or the time to repair a PB, a RTGB will be a better choice.
+However, they are always more expensive than a PB because they are better kept.
+But it should also be remembered that a RTGB will likely not be entirely free of faults either, and there may be things that need doing that require the same skills as for a project boat, but usually to a lesser degree.

 BUDGET.

-It is often said that a project boat can be a “White elephant,” because the cost of restoration may finish up exceeding the cost of a ready-to-go boat, due mainly to increases in the costs of materials.
-A buyer of a PB will usually be able to buy a bigger vessel for his budget than a RTGB version, and may then be able to finance the restoration from income.
-This can be a sound strategy, provided the buyer has the time and ability to undertake the various jobs.
-It can be particularly appealing if the boat can still be used during the restoration, so that some pleasure can be had while the work progresses.
+It is often said that a project boat can be a “White elephant” because the cost of restoration may finish up exceeding the cost of a ready to go boat, mainly due to increases in the costs of materials and labor.
+A buyer of a PB will usually be able to buy a bigger vessel for his budget than a RTGB version, and may then be able to finance the restoration from work income.

 EXPERIENCE.